Tesla models compared: if you’re considering the Model S, 3, X or Y, we show you the fastest, cheapest and best.

 Which Tesla is the cheapest?

-Besides early Model S’ with six-figure mileages, the cheapest Tesla is the Model 3.
-It’s the cheapest new Tesla, and the cheapest used Tesla as well.
-Lightly used Tesla Model 3s can often be a similar price to a new Ford Focus, which makes them seem unbelievable value when you consider the technology and innovation on board.
+The cheapest Tesla is the Model 3, both new and used.
+New prices start from £39,990, while used Model 3s can be picked up for half of that, which makes them seem unbelievable value when you consider the technology and innovation on board.
 Because there’s an eight-year/ 120,000-mile battery warranty, a used Tesla could prove to be a hassle-free purchase.

 Which Tesla is the fastest?